schodaw/TWEB-Project1/documentation/Technical documentation.md

 Technical documentation
 =========================

-This section targets people who wish to know more about how our [**Classroom Conference WebApp**](http://tweb-project3-jollien-ngo.herokuapp.com/ "Go to the web application on Heroku") works inside, including software developers who wish to contribute to its development, or users who want to investigate a problem with our wepapp in greater depth.
+This section targets people who wish to know more about how our <a href="http://tweb-project3-jollien-ngo.herokuapp.com/" target="_blank">**Classroom Conference WebApp**</a> works inside, including software developers who wish to contribute to its development, or users who want to investigate a problem with our wepapp in greater depth.
 (If you are only looking for information on how to download and run the app localy, see the [End-user documentation page](https://github.com/schodaw/TWEB-Project1/blob/master/README.md "End-user documentation page (on Github)") instead.)

 ------------